-As described above, we have completed calculations for Scope 1 and Scope 2 emissions for 2021, 2022 and 2023.
-We will continue to monitor our GHG emissions to determine potential future targets.
-To establish an appropriate baseline, we will continue to give consideration to the trends related to remote compared to on-premises work.
+We have not established any climate-related targets.
+As described above, we have completed calculations for Scope 1 and Scope 2 emissions for 2021 through 2024 and Scope 3, Category 6 for 2024.
+We believe all our decisions should be based on data-driven insights, and setting specific greenhouse gas reduction targets is no different.
+Our focus is currently on understanding and rigorously documenting our emissions data.
+These are essential prerequisites for setting meaningful and realistic reduction goals.
+To establish an appropriate baseline, we will continue to consider trends related to remote as compared to on-premises work.